Updated: Jun 21

 In summary, the route that I plan to embark on will be from Lakeside MRT Station to CP1 to CP9 to the bus stop in Punggol, excluding CP10.
 The total distance will be about 38Km — or 40Km if I decide to take that 1Km trail in Bishan-AMK Park depending on my progress.

 Note: The distances are based on measurements on Google Map.
-I will be able to know the final walking distance from Apple's Health app after the hike.
+I will be able to know my actual walking distance from Apple's Health app after the hike.

 The Return Trip